Frequently Asked Questions

 This tagging is done on a year-round schedule and on a voluntary basis, so we don’t have exact information as to when each tree is tagged.

 When can I visit my tree?

-When you sponsor a tree, you are issued with a certificate stating the number of the tree registered to you.
+When you sponsor a tree, you are issued with a certificate stating the registration number of the tree issued to you.

 You can visit your tree by arranging an appointment with our volunteer site manager who will be happy to help you locate your tree.
 The contact details will be included with the certificate.

 Yes, but be aware that some places may be inaccessible at certain times of the year and visiting can be hampered by

 weather.
 It is also important to be mindful of the surroundings, leaving the area as it is found.
 Strong supportive footwear is recommended.

 The trees that are planted are a mixture of native Irish trees like alder, birch, hazel, willow and oak with the latter being the most common.
 Each tree that is planted is done in accordance with which area of the woodland that they will most thrive.